Moses-Lin/Revature_Project_1/README.md

 - Project 1 - Sample Hive Project (1).pdf : Presentation slides demonstrating process, code, and screenshots of outputs.
 - README.md - Description of the project.
+- Dataset - Folder containing the data used.

 ## Findings